12 Sep All of Our Mistakes Are Never Forgotten

 I can’t believe what my ears had heard.
 I didn’t want to believe it, but I knew it was true.

-“I know I’m not the only one whose seen it standing out there.
+“I know I’m not the only one who saw it standing out there.
 It was there not long after we arrived.
-I’ve kept my mouth shut thinking it was some kind of figment of my imagination, but I’ve since come to know better.”
+I’ve kept my mouth shut thinking it was some figment of my imagination, but I’ve since come to know better.”

 He threw his head down in his hands and stared down at the table.
 All of us remained quiet as we observed him.
 When he finally looked back up at us, I could see tears streaming down his face.